 Addiction Treatment for Healthcare Professionals

 Doctors are able to seek treatment for a substance addiction with their privacy protected.
-They do not have to disclose the problem to a medical board or colleagues.
+They do not have to disclose the problem to a board or colleagues.
 Most will choose a treatment program that provides a high emphasis on privacy and discretion, often in a remote location.

 - Group psychotherapy